Kārlis Goppers: Background

-In 1940, after the Soviet occupation of Latvia, a special officer was appointed by the communists to abolish Scouting.
-"The Soviet repressive authorities regarded all organizations and parties of independent Latvia, including the Boy Scouts, as fascist or counterrevolutionary", concluded a University of Latvia study in 2005.
+After the end of the Civil War he commanded the Vidzeme division of the Latvian army, from 1924 to April 1934, when he retired.
+In 1939, he received Scouting's Silver Wolf Award from the movement's founder, Robert Baden-Powell, for his leadership in Latvia.
+After the Soviet occupation of Latvia, a special officer was appointed by the communists to abolish Scouting.
 Scouting continued unofficially and underground, operating without uniforms and in the forests to avoid detection.
-Shortly before Goppers' arrest, he said farewell to his Scouting colleagues: On 30 September 1940, the NKVD arrested General Goppers.
+On 30 September 1940, the NKVD arrested General Goppers.
 He was sentenced to death after a show trial and on 25 March 1941, he was shot on NKVD premises 61 Brivibas Street, buried in the mass grave in Ulbroka (Stopiņi) together with other victims of the shooting.
 In May 1944, he was reburied in the Riga Brothers Cemetery, but his heart was buried in his native Trikata (Trikāta Cemetery).